Requirements, Common Roles and Competencies

 - Effective June 1, 2018

-- Individuals who graduated from or earned a certificate/certification with an IDA Accredited Program by September 1, 2018 will not be required to sit for the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI) in order to apply for a certification with the Center for Effective Reading Instruction (CERI) at any point in time thereafter.
+- Individuals who graduated from or earned a certificate/certification with an IDA Accredited Program by September 1, 2018 will not be required to sit for the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI) in order to apply for a certification with the Center for Effective Reading Instruction (CERI).

 - Individuals completing a certification with an IDA Accredited Program after September 1, 2018, will be required to earn a passing score on the KPEERI in order to secure a certification with CERI.